 During the early settlement, the Church appeared on the scene along with the school.
 The Methodist and Baptist denominations were first, each using the same building, alternating services, which were held in the school building.
 In 1908, both congregations made new edifices.
 The Baptist Church was built on the present location, and the Methodist Church was built in the northeast part of Codell.
 The town also had many businesses that do not exist today such as a bank, hotel, restaurant, and hardware store.

 The little village of Codell went through an experience, the effects of which rated sufficiently to make Ripley’s Believe It or Not.
 It had a tornado three times in successive years-1916, 1917, and 1918 on the 20th day of May.
-The first year the twister passed at the west edge of town in the late afternoon.
-The second year it passed very close to the east edge of town in mid-afternoon.
+The first year the twister passed at the east edge of town in the late afternoon.
+The second year it passed very close to the west edge of town in mid-afternoon.
 The third year, it came after dark wiping out a large part of town.

 The 1918 tornado was a hard blow to the town, the effects of which it has never fully recovered.
 In spite of that and other deterrent influences, Codell remains a peaceful, friendly little village.

 In 1881, the county voted five thousand dollars for a 42 X 50 two-story stone courthouse.
 The two-story courthouse and a small cottonwood jail was built in Stockton at the NE corner of what is now 2nd and Elm Streets.
 The courthouse was used until 1922 when the new courthouse was built at 1st and Walnut streets.